-- Receive other people's comments without interruption - Speak pleasantly be aware of the tone of your voice and the type of language you use - Use non-aggressive body language and facial expressions (eg. don't point your finger, don't stand with your hands on your hips) - Don't become emotionally involved - Be patient - Stay calm no matter what the person says or does - Hand the person a copy of the Code of Conduct to read. - If the conflict turns physical, don't get involved call the police immediately - Look for signs of the situation getting out of hand (eg. tension growing on the sideline) and act early before it reaches boiling point.
+- Receive other people's comments without interruption - Speak pleasantly be aware of the tone of your voice and the type of language you use - Use non-aggressive body language and facial expressions (eg. don't point your finger, don't stand with your hands on your hips) - Don't become emotionally involved - Be patient - Stay calm no matter what the person says or does - Advise the person how to review the Code of Conduct on the ODFA website. - If the conflict turns physical, don't get involved call the police immediately - Look for signs of the situation getting out of hand (eg. tension growing on the sideline) and act early before it reaches boiling point.